gjmooney/Distributed-Systems/Assignment3/GuessTheQuoteUDP/README.md

 ## Checklist
 - [x] Client connects to server
 - [x] The server asks the name of the player
-- [x] The client sends thier name to the server
+- [x] The client sends their name to the server
 - [x] The server receives the name and greets the player
 - [x] The server sends the client a picture of a cute pig